The Tool I Could Never Imagine Starting The Year Without

 • Some days I feel like making the kids draw while they listen, some days they take notes, some days they create a comic, some days they make it into a bingo board–this can all be done spontaneously in Box C!

-• Behavior Management - Escape Route!
+• Behavior Management - It’s the Perfect Redirection Tool!

 • Built-in Exit Ticket